ral-facilities/scigateway-auth/README.md

 application/container to be restarted in order for them to take effect.
 This is because the values for the environment variable gets loaded once at startup.

+### How to add or remove an admin user

+The `AUTHENTICATION__ADMIN_USERS` environment variable holds the list of admin users which are the ICAT usernames of the users normally in the `<icat-mnemonic>/<username>` form.
+This means that you can add or remove an admin user by adding or removing their username environment variable.

+**PLEASE NOTE** Changes made to the `AUTHENTICATION__ADMIN_USERS` environment variable require the application/container to be restarted in order for them to take effect.
+This is because the values for the environment variable gets loaded once at startup.

 ### How to update maintenance or scheduled maintenance state

 The `maintenance` folder at the root of the project directory contains two json files which return the appropriate state